vmstio/vmstio/docs.vmst.io/content/post/2023/02/quarterly-report.md

 | **January** | $532.53 | -$207.32 |

 I like having a cushion, especially because our bills are typically loaded on the front-end of the month where as our Patreon and Stripe payments come in through the rest of the month.

+There is also some unknowns in that both months were heavy in one-time and yearly contributions, which I don't expect to continue to be the case every month.

 For instance, our month to date finances are as such: